 The RNA structural element SSE impacts alternative splicing

 To capture alternative splicing events that are associated with breast cancer metastasis, we performed RNA-seq on MDA-MB-231 breast cancer cells (MDA-parental) and their highly metastatic derivative cell line, MDA-LM2 (Minn et al., 2005a), and then used MISO (Katz et al., 2010) to identify exons that were alternatively spliced in these highly and poorly metastatic cells.
 As shown in Figure 1A, increased metastatic capacity in MDA-LM2 cells accompanies broad modulations in the AS landscape of the cell.
 In order to identify the underlying regulatory programs that drive these changes, we used pyTEISER to identify RNA structural elements that were significantly enriched in alternatively spliced exons or their flanking intronic sequences (see Methods for analysis details).
-Through this systematic search, we discovered a previously unknown RNA structural element, termed SSE (structural splicing enhancer), which is enriched in alternatively spliced exons (or the flanking 250 nucleotides in their neighboring introns) upregulated in highly metastatic cells (Figure 1B).
-We found ~7000 SSEs occurring in ~2500 expressed exons, and observed that this element is distributed throughout the transcriptome (Figure 1C).
+Through this systematic search, we discovered a previously unknown and highly specific RNA structural element, termed SSE (structural splicing enhancer), which is enriched in alternatively spliced exons or the flanking 250 nucleotides in their neighboring introns that are upregulated in highly metastatic cells (Figure 1B and S1A).
+We found ~7000 SSEs occurring in ~2500 expressed exons (fewer than 10% of all annotated cassette exons), and observed that this element is distributed throughout the transcriptome (Figure 1C).
+SSE elements are highly GC rich and the terminal part of the stem consists of G-C/U pairs.
+SSEs form stable secondary structures with a small bulge around the 5th position in the stem.
+We have visualized SSEs as a generic stem-loop structure with important positions colored based on their GC content (Figure 1C).
 Next, to determine if this structural element has an effect on alternative splicing patterns, we transfected breast cancer cells with an SSE mimetic RNA oligonucleotide consisting of three tandem SSE elements.
-These elements were of different primary sequence but were all predicted to form secondary structures conforming to an SSE (Figure S1).
+These elements were of different primary sequence but were all predicted to match SSEs (Figure S1B).
 We expected that this mimetic would act as a sponge for factors that bind endogenous SSE elements, thereby inhibiting these factors from performing their usual functions.
-In cells transfected with this mimetic compared to those transfected with a scrambled control oligonucleotide we observed a relative increase in the skipped exon variant of transcripts (decreased Ψ) containing an endogenous SSE in the skipped exon or the flanking intronic sequences (Figure S1).
+In cells transfected with this mimetic compared to those transfected with a scrambled control oligonucleotide we observed a relative increase in the skipped exon variant of transcripts (decreased Ψ) containing an endogenous SSE in the skipped exon or the flanking intronic sequences (Figure S1C).
 This provided evidence that SSE elements can impact the alternative splicing of their host transcripts.